 - To offer undergraduate and graduate courses in visual perception and related areas

 - To serve as a consulting body to local and global institutions and a link to science journalists.

 Research is focused on early vision, such as texture, stereoscopic depth, and motion perception, as well as the role of cognitive processes in perception.
 Of particular interest are the interactions of data-driven signals from the eyes and schema-driven processes that are based on previous experiences and cognitive processes.
 We study how humans perceive three-dimensional (3-D) objects, scenes, and faces.
 Researchers at LVR use real 3-D volumetric illusions and virtual-reality stimuli to examine these interactions.

-Since 2009, we have been collaborating with Dr. Steven Silverstein of UMDNJ to study perceptual differences between healthy controls and schizophrenia patients with the goal of identifying biomarkers for differentiating schizophrenia from other serious mental disorders (e.g., bipolar disorder) and for predicting relapse and recovery.
+Since 2009, we have been collaborating with Dr. Steven Silverstein to study perceptual differences between healthy controls and schizophrenia patients with the goal of identifying biomarkers for differentiating schizophrenia from other serious mental disorders (e.g., bipolar disorder) and for predicting relapse and recovery.

 Busch Campus-Psychology Bldg.,